ayushxpatne/smth-expense-tracker/README.md

-# smth - expense tracker
+# smth - an expense tracker app

 ### Description:
 The *smth* Expense Tracker is a modern, cross-platform mobile application developed using Flutter, a versatile and powerful framework by Google.
 The application aims to provide users with a seamless and intuitive experience to track their expenses efficiently on both Android and iOS devices.
 The primary goal is to offer a feature-rich, visually appealing, and user-friendly platform for individuals and businesses to manage their financial expenses effectively.